DanielCiccC/DanielCiccC.github.io/FINM3407/notes/behavioural_biases.md

 ## Disposition Effect
 Tendency to sell winners too early and hold on to losers too long.

-### Explained through Prspect theory and Mental Accounting
+### Explained through Prospect theory and Mental Accounting

 ![alt text](assets\IMG72.PNG)
 - After  a  large  gain  (D),  you  have  moved  to  the  risk-averse segment  of  the  value  function.
 Only  major  reversals  of fortune are likely to move you back to the origin.
 - On the other hand, after a large loss (A) you have moved to the risk-seeking  segment  of  the  value  function  and,  again, you  are  unlikely  to  move  quickly  back  to  your  reference point.
 - The  implication  is  that  since  you  are  less  risk-averse  for losers than winners, you are more likely to hold on to them.

+## Explained through experimental evidence
+- Experimental design was predicated on whether or not individuals have chosen their investments.
+  - When no choice, you will experience disappointment
+  - When with choice, you will experience regret (which is stronger than disappointment)

 ### Related concepts
 - Link to prospect theory and mental accounting